MarineEvoEcoLab/EecSeq/Protocol.md

 * 0.5x SSC / 0.1% SDS
 * 0.1x SSC / 0.1% SDS

-Examples on how to make solutions, the [Solution Dilution Calculator](https://www.sigmaaldrich.com/chemistry/stockroom-reagents/learning-center/technical-library/solution-dilution-calculator.html) is very helpful. **NOTE: calculate the volume you need for each of these solutions based on the number of captures you have**:
+**NOTE: calculate the volume you need for each of these solutions based on the number of captures you have.
+How to calculate:**
+* **TEN** : 200 μl for each of 4 washes (800 μl), plus 200 μl for each capture reaction
+* **1x SSC / 0.1% SDS** : 200 μl for each of 2 washes per capture (400 μl * number of captures)
+* **0.5x SSC / 0.1% SDS** : 200 μl per capture (200 μl * number of captures)
+* **0.1x SSC / 0.1% SDS** : 200 μl per capture (200 μl * number of captures)

+Examples on how to make solutions, the [Solution Dilution Calculator](https://www.sigmaaldrich.com/chemistry/stockroom-reagents/learning-center/technical-library/solution-dilution-calculator.html) is very helpful. **These are example volumes, please calculate what you will need**:
 * TEN solution (3mL):
 	- 6 μl 500mM EDTA
 	- 600 μl 5M NaCl